Plant DetailShow Menu

 Fruit Description:

-Fruits are a dry spreading follicle with a suture that splits open (dehiscing) to release one or a few fleshy black seeds.
+Fruits are semi-dry follicles with a suture that split open (dehiscing) to release a few fleshy, black seeds.

 • Flowers: